yemoalakija/Blog/README.md

 ### **Navigation**

 The navigation bar is very clean and straight forward.
 Depending if you  are logged in or not different menus are visible for the site user.
-If a user login, the user has the ability to post, comment, etc. An extra menu item is visible if you are logged in as an administrator.
+If a user login, the user has the ability to post, comment, etc. An extra menu item is visible if you are logged in as an `administrator`.

 *Links that are visible to logged out users**

-* Home - The home page.
+* `Home` - The home page.
-* Blogs - Lists all available blogs.
+* `Blogs` - Lists all available blogs.
-* Category - Blogs category.
+* `Category` - Blogs category.
-* Search - Makes blogs search possible.
+* `Search` - Makes blogs search possible.
-* Login / Sign Up - Gives the user the opportunity to log in or sign up if not ready a registered user at Yemo Blog.
+* `Login` / `Sign Up` - Gives the user the opportunity to log in or sign up if not ready a registered user at Yemo Blog.

 <details><summary><b>Navigation - User Not Logged In</b></summary>